Charlotte Divorce LAWYER

 Mediation involves you and your spouse meeting to discuss the details of your divorce, such as:

 A mediator is present to keep the conversation going.
 While legal counsel is not required, it is recommended to have a Charlotte divorce lawyer you can consult before you agree to anything.
-Mediation not only helps in resolving disputes amicably but also empowers you to make decisions that are in the best interests of your family.
+Mediation not only helps in resolving disputes amicably but also allows you to make decisions that are in the best interests of your family.

 Divorce Arbitration